DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 m_pSBT->BindHitGroups(m_pTLAS, "Sphere Instance",  PRIMARY_RAY_INDEX, "SpherePrimaryHit");
 ```

+The first argument of `BindHitGroups()` method is the TLAS object that is used to map the instance name
+to a precalculated location.</br>
+The second argument is the instance name for which the hit group will be bound.</br>
+The third argument is the ray offset in the shader binding table.
+The hit groups above are defined for the primary ray.</br>
+The last argument is a hit group name that was defined in `TriangleHitShaders` array during the pipeline initialization.

-For shadow ray we disable all hit shader invocation by using an empty shader name or nullptr.
+For shadow rays we disable all hit shader invocation by using empty shader name or nullptr.
-If hit shader invocation for procedural geometry will be skipped then we will see shadow from bounding box except sphere,
+If hit shader invocation for procedural geometry is skipped, we will see shadow from bounding box except sphere,
-so we need to bind the hit group only with the intersection shader.
+so we need to bind the hit group only with the intersection shader:

 ```cpp
 m_pSBT->BindHitGroupForAll(m_pTLAS, SHADOW_RAY_INDEX, "");